Las Vegas Aces become first repeat WNBA champs in 21 years, beating New York Liberty 70-69 in Game 4

 STAR-STUDDED CROWD

-Once again, New York drew dozens of celebrities to the game, including basketball royalty Sue Bird and Dawn Staley — the South Carolina coach who loudly cheered on her former star player, Wilson — along with Liberty Ring of Honor members Vickie Johnson and Sue Wicks.
-Actors Jennifer Connelly, Issa Rae and Jason Sudeikis also attended.
+Once again, New York drew dozens of celebrities to the game, including basketball royalty Sue Bird and Dawn Staley — the South Carolina coach who loudly cheered on her former star player, Wilson.
+The two embraced in a long hug after the game.
+Also in attendance were Liberty Ring of Honor members Vickie Johnson and Sue Wicks, and actors Jennifer Connelly, Issa Rae and Jason Sudeikis.

 AP WNBA: https://apnews.com/hub/wnba-basketball